-Summer Transition Program for College-Bound High School Graduates
+Transition to College Program for Recent High School Graduates

-Landmark’s Transition to College Program helps students with learning differences prepare for the challenging transition from high school to college, and from home to residence hall.
+Landmark College’s Transition Program helps students prepare for the challenging transition from high school to college, and from home to residence hall.

-Our Transition program for recent high school graduates is all about preparation—through practice and exposure—for that crucial first semester of college.
+Landmark College's Summer Transition to College Program for college-bound high school graduates is all about preparation—through practice and exposure—for that crucial first semester of college.

-High-achieving students with learning differences—especially those that stem from ADHD—often face unanticipated difficulties in their first semester of college that may put them at risk for failure.
-Problems often arise not from a lack of academic abilities, but because of the enormous jump in independence required in a college environment.
+Even the most high-achieving students often face unanticipated difficulties in their first semester of college that may put them at risk for failure or struggle.
+Problems often arise not from a lack of academic abilities, but from the enormous jump in independence required in a college environment.

-Landmark College's Summer Transition Program is designed to help college-bound high school graduates with learning differences to:
+The Summer Transition to College Program is designed to help college-bound high school graduates with learning differences to:

 - Articulate individual learning issues that need attention